Syria condemns 'cowardly' U.S. air strikes on Iran-backed militias

 ATTACKS ON U.S. FORCES IN IRAQ

-The Iraqi militia official close to Iran said Friday’s air strikes had hit positions of the Kataib Hezbollah paramilitary group along the border.
+The Iraqi militia official close to Iran said the air strikes had targeted positions of the Kataib Hezbollah (KH) paramilitary group along the border.

+Later on Friday, KH confirmed the death of one of its fighters on the Syrian-Iraqi border and identified him as Sayyid Rahi Salam Zayid al-Sharifi.

+“The American enemy persists in its criminality and kills the protectors of the nation and the honorable people of the country, not deterred from shedding innocent blood as long as the wages of murder are received from Saudi Arabia and the Emirates,” a KH statement said.

 Biden’s decision to strike only in Syria and not in Iraq gives Iraq’s government breathing room as it investigates the Erbil attack, which also wounded Americans.